valeorozco/valeorozco/README.md

 <h2> About me:</h2>

-I am a self-proclaimed nerd, who enjoys learning almost about everything, but with a prevalent interest in the intersection of psychology, human sciences and technology, mainly AI.
+I am a self-proclaimed nerd, who enjoys learning almost about everything, but with a prevalent interest in the intersection of psychology, human sciences and technology.

-I am thrilled about doing research and writing about it.
+I am thrilled about doing research and writing.

 </div>